djalilhebal/namaene/post.md

 ```

 `INCRBY counter:2023-12 500` increments the counter by 500 and then returns the new value.
-Next month, the counter key will automatically change to `counter:2024-11` and will be set to 0 before incrementing.
+Next month, the counter key will automatically change to `counter:2024-01`. `INCRBY` will not find this key, so it will be set to 0 before incrementing.

-Having decided on this ~~lazy~~ practical approach, you can think of it as an opportunity to implement another important feature: Maintaining a historical record of monthly usage/counts.
+Having decided on this ~~lazy~~ practical approach, we can think of it as an opportunity to implement another important feature: Maintaining a historical record of monthly usage/counts.

 To get a list of all counter keys (then iterate over them):
 ```
 KEYS counter:*
 ```

 A better approach might be to use hash commands: [`HINCRBY`](https://redis.io/commands/hincrby/) and [`HGETALL`](https://redis.io/commands/hgetall/).
-Not of high priority.
+This is not of high priority.

 ### Deploying

-Having already tried Netlify (in 2020) and Vercel (recently), I decided to use Vercel mostly because I liked their website's design—
+Having already tried Netlify (in 2020) and Vercel (recently), I decided to use Vercel mostly because I like their website's design—

 I mean the UX and DX (docs, APIs, and all).
 Plus, they provide or are behind some of the technologies we ~~wanted to~~ use:
 - Serverless Redis
 - Serverless functions (e.g. the `/api/speak` handler)
-- Next.js
+- Next.js (it uses [Fetch API-based classes][next-functions])

+[next-functions]: https://nextjs.org/docs/pages/api-reference/functions/next-server "Functions: NextRequest and NextResponse | Next.js"

 This is a rough sketch of what we ended up with: